SoftUni-Internal/interactive-content/EN/01-Exam/05-Problem-05.md

 ### Comments
 - The name of our team is Liverpool.
-- 10 played games in the season:
+- It has played 10 games during the season:
 - 5 won * 3 points = 15 points
 - 4 scored even * 1 points = 4 points
 - 1 lost -> no points added
 - Total points after the season: 19 points
 - 5 wins of 10 games played = 50% win rate
-- After formatting to the second digit -> 50.00%
+- After formatting to two decimal places -> 50.00%

 [/task-description]
 [code-io /]